weeb-edu/katacoda-demos/tet-istio-cloud-map-operator/step3.md

 Install all the Istio Custom Resource Definitions (CRDs) using kubectl apply, and wait a few seconds for the CRDs to be committed in the Kubernetes API-server:

 `for i in install/kubernetes/helm/istio-init/files/crd*yaml; do kubectl apply -f $i; done`{{execute}}

+Ensure services are deployed:

+`kubectl get svc -n istio-system`{{execute}}

+Ensure corresponding Kubernetes pods are deployed and have a STATUS of Running:

+`kubectl get pods -n istio-system`{{execute}}